Summoner 2

-Summoner 2 is an action role-playing game developed by Volition and published by THQ as the sequel to Summoner.
+Summoner 2 is a 2002 action role-playing game developed by Volition and published by THQ as the sequel to Summoner.
 It was originally released for PlayStation 2 in 2002 and was ported to the GameCube in 2003 by Cranky Pants Games with some visual changes as Summoner: A Goddess Reborn.
 The game features improved visuals and a more real-time, action-oriented combat system from the original.

 Instead of Joseph, the player now takes on the role of Maia, Queen of Halassar, who is the goddess Laharah reborn, and can transform herself into a variety of "summonable" creatures.
 Maia must heal the legendary Tree of Eleh, the source of Aosi, the language of creation.
 Along the way, she meets a host of characters, including Yago from the original Summoner game.

 Gameplay

 Similar to its predecessor, combat is in real time, with spells cast over time depending on the complexity of the spell.
 The chain attack system from the first game was removed in favor of a more traditional button combo and guard system.
 Skills are increased as the characters level up, and equipment is collected, including skills that are specific for AI controlled characters, meaning the player can focus playing a specific character if desired.
 Some enemies will respawn over time.

 Unlike the first game, which was played with an unchangeable 5 member party (except for the summon), Summoner 2 only allows up to 3 characters to be in the party at once, although these characters are picked from a group of 7.
 Some sections of the game have a fixed character set-up, and most sections require Maia to be in the party.
 Also unlike the first game, overworld travel is done point to point, with no random encounters during travel.

 In addition to forwarding the main plot, Maia can also directly influence the development of the kingdom.
 She can donate gold collected from her adventures to improve the health services, education, and military of her realm, and also issue judgements on a variety of political issues.
 The decisions made will have repercussions later in the game.